Source: Wikipedia

 | |

-The pied water tyrant (Fluvicola pica) is a small passerine bird in the tyrant flycatcher family.
-It breeds in tropical South America from Panama and Trinidad south to Bolivia.
+The pied water tyrant (Fluvicola pica) is a small passerine bird in the tyrant flycatcher family.[2]
+It is found in Brazil, Colombia, French Guiana, Guyana, Panama, Peru, Suriname, Trinidad, and Venezuela, as a vagrant to Ecuador and possibly other areas as well.[1][3][4]

-[edit]The pied water tyrant was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux from a specimen collected in Cayenne, French Guiana.[2]
-The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.[3]
-Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Muscicapa pica in his catalogue of the Planches Enluminées.[4]
-The pied water tyrant is now placed in the genus Fluvicola that was introduced by the English naturalist William John Swainson in 1827.[5][6]
-The species in monotypic.[6]
-The genus name is derived from a combination of Latin fluvius meaning "river and -cola meaning "dweller".
-The specific epithet pica is Latin for "magpie".[7]
+[edit]The pied water tyrant was formally described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux from a specimen collected in Cayenne, French Guiana.[5]
+The bird was also illustrated in a hand-colored plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.[6]
+Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Muscicapa pica in his catalogue of the Planches Enluminées.[7]
+The pied water tyrant is now placed in the genus Fluvicola that was introduced by the English naturalist William Swainson in 1827.[2][8]
+The genus name is derived from a combination of Latin fluvius meaning "river" and -cola meaning "dweller".
+The specific epithet pica is Latin for "magpie".[9]

 Description